Alice Pagani: Personal life

-She was in a relationship with rapper Dylan Thomas Cerulli (Dark Pyrex), a member of Dark Polo Gang.
-The two own a home in Milan.
+From 2018 to 2021, she was in a relationship with rapper Pyrex, a member of Dark Polo Gang.
+The two also bought a house in Milan.

 In 2021, she appeared on the cover of the Italian edition of Vanity Fair to help express support for the banning of discrimination and hate crimes against women, gay and transgender people.

+She graduated from the London School of Dramatic Art with an Advanced Diploma in Acting in 2023.